- Reference Number: HEY-141/2021

 You will be kept in hospital until you have woken up fully and the effects of the anaesthetic have worn off perhaps until the next day.
 You will find that your jaw feels stiff and at first you will feel that you are unable to get your teeth together on the side which has been examined.
 This is because of the volume of fluid within the joint.
 This will be absorbed and the joint will be less swollen by the next day.
 Your jaw will feel stiff for another 2-3 days.
 At first you will feel numb in the area because local anaesthetic is put in to relieve any discomfort.

-You should take the antibiotics and painkillers as prescribed and rest your jaw for the first 72 hours, taking care not to open the mouth too wide or to chew hard food.
-After this period you should start to do gentle exercises to increase the range of movement of your jaw.
+You should take the antibiotics and pain relief medication as prescribed and rest your jaw for the first 72 hours, taking care not to open the mouth too wide or to chew hard food.
+After this time, you should start to do gentle exercises to increase the range of movement of your jaw.
 Gentle movements from side to side may be more comfortable than attempting to open your mouth wide.
 You should continue with a soft diet until advised to revert to food which requires chewing.

 It is important that you should wear the splint that has been prescribed for you soon as you are able to get it into your mouth following the surgery.